Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/getting-started/contents.md

 | `ouds-web.js`<br> `ouds-web.min.js`<br> | Included | – |
 {{< /bs-table >}}

-## Boosted source code
+## OUDS Web source code

-The Boosted source code download includes the compiled CSS and JavaScript assets, along with source Sass, JavaScript, and documentation.
+The OUDS Web source code download includes the compiled CSS and JavaScript assets, along with source Sass, JavaScript, and documentation.
 More specifically, it includes the following and more:

 ```text
 ouds-web/